History

 Matt Page created the artwork and designed the cover for A Short Stay in Hell.

-Brooklyn-based playwright and actor Sergei Burbank is producing the audiobook version of A Short Stay in Hell.
+Brooklyn-based playwright and actor Sergei Burbank produced the audiobook version of A Short Stay in Hell.

 How the Press Got Its Name: